PresentPath/Linkd/README.md

 ### React+Flux Rendering

 #### Problem:

-When creating a new group and corresponding root folder and rendering the new group we need to pass the `rootFolderId` to the `LinkDetail` component.
-When retrieving `_folders[groupId].rootFolderId` using `FolderStore.getRootFolderId(groupId)`, the `_folders` object in the store doesn't yet have the new group (\_folders[groupId] = undefined).
-Thus we get an error "Cannot  property 'rootFolderId' of undefined".

-The issue is that `Group` is re-rendering too soon.
+Issue rendering a Group component after adding a new group.
+Error message indicated that the `folders` object for the added group was `undefined` at the time of rendering.

+I wouldn't actually consider this issue too big of a challenge, thanks in large part to the fact that I had refactored the entire frontend to use the Flux application architecture.

+In fact, the real challenge took place prior to the refactor.
+Initially, all of the state was held at the top level component of the app and there were tons of fun "Uncaught TypeError: Cannot read property X of undefined" or "Uncaught TypeError: undefined is not a function".
+The bug hunting process was a pain and the errors were mainly because the components would render before data was fully fetched from the server.

+This particular bug was squashed in no time compared to previous bugs of a similar nature.
+Here's the approach I took and why it was so easy...

 #### Solution:

-Be the interpreter...
-Walked through the entire chain of operations starting with creating a new group and took note of what change events were triggered and when.
+Be the interpreter... walked through the entire chain of operations:

+GroupForm React View --> GroupAction Creator --> WebAPIUtils --> GroupAction Creator --> GroupStore --> Group React View

+... realized very quickly that the GroupAction creator for receiving a newly created group was prematurely triggering a 'change' event.

 Here's where the problem lied:

 ```javascript
 function createGroup (group) {